 This guidance has been written in line with the Government on-going guidance, the latest being issued in January 2021, It will be updated regularly according to further changes.

-This information, and the two videos, are intended to provide clarity and transparency to students and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
+This information, and the three videos, are intended to provide clarity and transparency to students and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.

 For details of what to expect where individual pupils are self-isolating, please see the relevant section further down this page.